cs61/cs61-lectures/datarep7/README.md

 This wide range of output is possible only because the original program **is not valid C++**.
-It *looks* like C++, but because it always divides an integer by zero, the program is invalid, and compilers are allowed to compile invalid programs so that they do *anything*.
+It *looks* like C++, but because it always divides an integer by zero, the program is invalid, and compilers are allowed to compile invalid programs so that they do **anything**.
 That’s very different from Python, and it makes C and C++ much riskier to program.

-C and C++ have undefined behavior for reasons that are in part part historical.
+C and C++ have undefined behavior for reasons that are in part historical.
 Undefined behavior was part of the language before computer scientists realized how risky it was.
 It remains part of the language for bad reasons—such as tradition—and because optimizers can take advantage of undefined behavior to make programs faster.